JimmmithyOrSomething/limelight/JOURNAL.md

 I've also started to think about adding in muscle controle that can detect tensing of muscles beucase I need to buy the electrodes in bulk anyway so adding a little more to the PCB to allow for much more functionality will deffinetly be woth it.

+I don't really have a good way to test the code becase pots are way to stable so the data isn't very resposive to the code but once I get electrodes and amps I can fine tune it.

+I'm going to start designing a PCB soon but first I need to figure out how the brain ports will work vs how the muscle ports will work
 ![IMG_1279](https://github.com/user-attachments/assets/1a2e2176-7881-4ac7-9307-4367601c1d9b)